A quick escape to Melbourne

 During my stay, I met many young people, like me, who stayed only a few days, even hours.
 A common question: what to visit in such a short time?
 Here is the idea of an article for a quick escape to Melbourne.
 I would make a premise, if you do not have much time, I would start looking for accommodation in CBD, where there are plenty of opportunities for all budgets.
 This done, now that we have accommodation in the center and few time available, what to not miss?

 Home of the central station, a place of shopping for all tastes.
 Almost all public transport passes here.
 Let’s start from here, because it is an easy and quick place to reach.
-He looks up: a glass bell covers a tower from the late nineteenth century.
+Looks up: a glass bell covers a tower from the late nineteenth century.

 State Library of Victoria